 Jerene Mortenson had been anxiously following her son’s odyssey from her new home in River Falls, Wisconsin.
 After finishing her Ph.D., she had been hired as principal of the Westside Elementary School.
 Jerene convinced her son to visit, and to give a slide show and speech to 600 students in her school.
 “I’d been having a really hard time explaining to adults why I wanted to help students in Pakistan,” Mortenson says.
 “But the kids got it right away.
 When they saw the pictures, they couldn’t believe that there was a place where children sat outside in cold weather and tried to hold classes without teachers.
 They decided to do something about it.”

 A month after returning to Berkeley, Mortenson got a letter from his mother.
 She explained that her students had spontaneously launched a “Pennies for Pakistan” drive.
 Filling two forty-gallon trash cans, they collected 62,345 pennies.
 When he deposited the check his mother sent along for $623.45 Mortenson felt like his luck was finally changing.
 “Children had taken the first step toward building the school,” Mortenson says.
 “And they did it with something that is basically worthless in our society – pennies.
 But overseas, pennies can move mountains.”

 The Pennies for Peace program is designed to help students broaden their cultural horizons and learn about their capacities as philanthropists.
 It educates students about the world beyond their experience and shows them that they can make a positive impact on a global scale, one penny at a time.
 Students learn the rewards of sharing and working together to bring hope and education opportunities to the children in Pakistan and Afghanistan.
-While a penny is virtually worthless, in impoverished countries a penny buys a pencil and opens the door to literacy, and can change a life.
+While a penny is virtually worthless, in impoverished countries a penny buys a pencil, opens the door to literacy, and can change a life.